Skip to content

 name string The user's display name

-address string (40 hex) Their wallet address
+address string (40 hex) The user's wallet address

 balance float WAVE, confirmed (does not subtract pending outflows)